View Video

 Carolyn Woodard

 Carolyn Woodard is currently head of Marketing and Outreach at Community IT Innovators.
 She has served many roles at Community IT, from client to project manager to marketing.
 With over twenty-five years of experience in the nonprofit world, including as a nonprofit technology project manager and Director of IT at both large and small organizations, Carolyn knows the frustrations and delights of working with technology professionals, accidental techies, executives, and staff to deliver your organization’s mission and keep your IT infrastructure operating.
 She has a master’s degree in Nonprofit Management from Johns Hopkins University and received her undergraduate degree in English Literature from Williams College.
-She is happy to learn more about cybersecurity tabletop exercises for nonprofits with Matt Eshleman.
+She was happy to learn more about cybersecurity tabletop exercises for nonprofits with Matt Eshleman.

 Photo by Nika Benedictova on Unsplash